EthanLi0316/EthanLi0316/README.md

 ### Enchanted Particles
 - **Technologies**: Python, Intel Quartus, Verilog, FPGA
 - **Description**: Developed an animation of moving cubes inspired by the classic DVD logo.
-Enhanced low-level programming skills by using Python, Verilog, and Intel Quartus on the Ultrix platform by Ross Video.
+Improved low-level programming skills by using Python, Verilog, and Intel Quartus on the Ultrix platform by Ross Video.

 ### Recipe Generator with Gemini
 - **Technologies**: React, Google Gemini API, CSS